 I have now been practising consistently for the last 20+ years and teaching karate is a real passion.
 I know everybody who comes to the club and invest my time wholeheartedly in their development.

 It is only now, after all these years, I understand that my time spent without karate, was a period of great emptiness.
 I was without direction and often found it hard to motivate myself.
 Practising karate helps to keep me balanced.
-The dojo is somewhere to switch off from work and all other day-to-day stresses one encounters in life, while enjoying the mental and physical benefits that karate has to offer.
+The dojo is somewhere to switch off from work or exams and all other day-to-day stresses one encounters in life while enjoying the mental and physical benefits that karate has to offer.
 After training everything just seems better.

 There will never be a better time to start than now.